Module 4:

 • There are no significant differences between rockets used as ballistic missiles and rockets used to place satellites in orbit.
 Rocket programs, including North Korea’s, are often presented as space launch programs in an effort to deflect international suspicions while a country develops and tests technologies for offensive military use.

-• North Korea claimed that its rocket launches in 1998, 2009, and 2012 were intended to place satellites in orbit.
+• North Korea claimed that its rocket launches in 1998, 2009, 2012, and 2016 were intended to place satellites in orbit.
 (North Korea has not stated the purpose of the 2006 Taepodong-2 launch.)
 Since 2009, North Korea has conducted these launches from the Sohae Satellite Launch Facility.

 How do we monitor North Korea’s progress?